markgbeckett/jupiter_ace/centipede/README.md

 To run Centipede on your Minstrel 4th/ 4D, simply load the game from the TAP or WAV file with `LOAD centipede` and type `centipede` to run.

 A reminder about the keyboard controls is provided at the beginning of the game: to fire, you press 'A', to move you press 'J' and 'L' to move left and right, 'I' and 'M' for up and down.

 Joystick controls, if you have a suitable interface, are also available.
+Press 'H' to switch to joystick controls.
+Press 'K' to switch back to keyboard controls.

 ## Sound Support